MykhailoYar/sylomer_bearer/README.md

 - mass of the concrete basement
 - the ratio of concrete basement mass and mass of the source of vibration
 - the load on Sylomer bearings as a sum of the mass of the concrete basement and the mass of the source of vibration
-- the possible height of the Sylomer bearings in mm (separated by a comma if it is needed)
+- the possible height of the Sylomer bearers in mm (separated by a comma if it is needed)

 After the execution of the [run.py](https://github.com/MykhailoYar/sylomer_bearings/blob/main/run.py) script and selection of the Excel input data file user can see the name and dimensions of the source of vibration and a table of possible configurations of vibration insulation materials under the source of vibration and concrete basement that fulfill the design limits.